Markets have gotten much more volatile recently. Here’s why this shouldn’t worry long-term investors.

 Volatility fluctuates based on where we are in the business cycle, but it is a normal feature of markets that investors should expect.

-Right now, we are in the later stages of nearly a decade of expansion that followed the financial crisis of 2008.
-After that tumultuous period subsided following the de-escalation of the European crisis, markets enjoyed years of calm brought about by a gradually improving global economy, low interest rates and global central banks that aggressively pursued unconventional monetary policies, like quantitative easing.
+Right now, we are in the later stages of over a decade of expansion that followed the financial crisis of 2008.
+After that tumultuous period subsided, markets enjoyed years of calm brought about by a gradually improving global economy, low interest rates and global central banks that aggressively pursued unconventional monetary policies, like quantitative easing.

-I’m still positive on the prospect that the market will produce positive returns in the short-term.
-At some point along the way, however, it’s likely that the market’s headline-grabbing down days won’t be followed by rallies, and the market will head lower in ways that leave investors with losses.
+Throughout this pronounced rally, as is common in markets, downdrafts caused by these concerns and data points have been shortly followed by rallies that take the market to new highs.
+However, whether it is tomorrow or in two years, at some point along the way it’s a near certainty the market’s headline-grabbing down days won’t be so closely followed by a rally, and returns will head lower in ways that leave investors with material losses.
 That is the typical way the market responds to economic recessions, events that are a feature of market economies as inevitable as the turning of the seasons.

 Does that mean you should sell now?
 Not necessarily.
 The next recession could be months or even years away.
 It’s extremely difficult to predict the timing with the accuracy needed to profit from such a prediction.

-While “buy low, sell high” may sound like time-honored advice, it rarely is a good way to make decisions in practice.
+While “buy low, sell high” may sound like time-honored advice, the challenge of getting it right means it rarely is a good way to make decisions in practice.
 Indeed, individual investors who stay in cash waiting for a bear market to come and go, often lose patience as stocks continue to go up.
 This results in their missing out on gains rather than preventing losses.
 That costly mistake is the reciprocal of another, wherein panicking investors sell during a major market selloff, and remain on the sidelines too long as stocks rebound, effectively locking in their losses.
 The prevalence of these value destroying behaviors helps to explain why individual investors as a group tend to dramatically underperform market benchmarks.

 There is a caveat to the generally superior buy-and-hold approach, which is that seeing a paper loss in your portfolio doesn’t feel good.
 Some investors would rather take less risk, which may mean giving up some long-term returns, in order to reduce the period of time they may need to wait out losses, making for smoother sailing.

 Another caveat to the buy-and-hold idea comes when investors take a goals-oriented approach.
-If you are saving towards a goal and have made good progress, it may make sense to take on less risk, regardless of the market outlook.
+For instance, if you are saving toward a goal and have made good progress, it may make sense to take on less risk, regardless of the market outlook.
 This is for two reasons.
-First, it intuitively makes less sense to take risk when you have more to lose than to gain regarding the goals you care about.
+First, it intuitively makes sense to take less risk when you have more to lose than to gain regarding the goals you care about.
 Second, for additional peace of mind that your progress won’t be jeopardized, you may desire the lesser uncertainty that can come from a more conservative blend of stocks, bonds and cash.

 If, like many of us, you have more progress to make and more road to travel towards achieving your goals, riding out the market’s jitters can be the best advice.
 Our research shows that markets are most predictable when you have a seven- to 10-year time horizon (due to how well current yields and valuations predict returns over those horizons).
 Our forecasts continue to suggest that stocks will outperform bonds and cash over that time horizon.

-Bottom line: Investing is a long-term proposition and having a long-term horizon is your best strategy as an investor.
+Bottom line: Investing is a long-term proposition.
+Maintaining your eye on the horizon is your best strategy as an investor.